United States 1935-S Washington Quarter

 1935 marked the third year of production for the Washington quarter.
 The coin design was introduced in 1932 to honor the 200th anniversary of President and General George Washington’s birthday.
-President Calvin Coolidge signed the authorizing legislation in 1924, eight years before the planned commemoration was to take place and just eight years into production of Herman MacNeil’s Standing Liberty quarter design.
+Then-President Calvin Coolidge signed the authorizing legislation in 1924, eight years before the planned commemoration was to take place and just eight years into the production of Hermon MacNeil’s Liberty Standing quarter design.

 The intent of the legislation was to ensure the country hosted adequate celebrations in 1932, the deceased president’s bicentennial year.